aekaplan/aekaplan.github.io/_posts/2013-04-05-color-theory.markdown

 </li>

 <li>
-<a href="http://colorschemedesigner.com/" target="_blank">Color Scheme Designer</a> was Nick's recommendation and my new favorite tool.
-You can try out different colors and even see how they might look on a dark or light website.
+<a href="http://colorschemedesigner.com/" target="_blank">Color Scheme Designer</a> you can try out different colors and even see how they might look on a dark or light website.
 Thanks Nick!
 </li>

 <li>